+Although providing safe and high quality services for the future is the main reason for change, finances have to be taken into account.
 In the future, we need to be more efficient with our limited resources.
-We need to use our staff, technology, beds and buildings in a way that benefits patients and their families most.
-We believe that our proposed model of hospital care, together with the out of hospital care services being developed, do this.
-More importantly, this would improve the quality of care provided to our patients.
+We need to use our staff, technology and buildings in a way that benefits patients and their families most.
 By making these changes to our hospitals, we can be more efficient so our money goes further and our staff are able to work more efficiently.